 Workspace names are unique within a space.

 Space admins can delete workspaces.
-This makes all workspace data inaccessible and cannot be undone.

 Every space has at least one active workspace. the default workspace.
 The original name of this workspace is default_workspace.
 It can be renamed but it cannot be deleted.

 If the workspace you last accessed is deleted, you are redirected to the another one.

 In Settings -> Spaces, select the workspace and click .